macca717/Overwatch/docs/plugins.md

 ## Overview

 The application employs a plugin system to configure user defined alerters that raise an alert when motion is detected.
 The plugins are written in python and must be located in the "app/alert_plugins" directory.
 The user defined alerter must derive from the base alerter found in "app/alert_plugins/base.py".
-Custom logic to run when an alaert is raised is implemented in the *run* method of the custom alerter.
+Custom logic to run when an alert is raised is implemented in the *run* method of the custom alerter.

 Alerter plugins are run in a separate thread to avoid blocking the main process.
 The "base.py" file also imports a "retry" decorator to retry alert logic (Useful for external API calls and temporary network issues).
 A minimal alerter class can be found below.